Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-nuget-project-netcore.md

 * Under the application project in the Solution Explorer, right click on **References** and select **Manage NuGet Packages**.

-* Search for **Contrast.Net.Azure.AppService** package, select it and add it to your project.
+* Search for **Contrast.SensorsNetCore** package, select it and add it to your project.

 * Build your application.
 Confirm that a *contrast* folder appears in your project.
-When the application is compiled, this folder appears in the build output directory.
+When the application is published, this folder appears in the build output directory.

 ## Step Three: Add application authentication settings for Contrast